Camp season is here! Those who have already registered may be filled with anticipation (and perhaps a few butterflies) as your first day draws closer.

 So, the one thing I will say is that everything that goes on at camp is done for the betterment of the camper.
 Every activity has a desired, positive outcome.

-Embrace the Outdoors
+6. Embrace the Outdoors

-When students have the opportunity to tour campus, or even as they’re walking to and from lunch, have them take in their surroundings.
+When students have the opportunity to tour campus, or even as they’re walking to and from lunch, encourage them take in their surroundings.
 Likewise, participating in the organized outdoor activities can help break up the day and assist in clearing a cluttered mind.
-It may even spark some creativity for when it is time to head back inside.
+Doing so may even spark some creativity for when it is time to head back inside.

-Have an Exit Strategy
+7. Have an Exit Strategy

 As hard as it is to say goodbye to new friends and instructors, all camps must eventually come to an end!
 Depending on your student’s goals going into camp, have them plan ahead for how they might be able to put those skills to good use once they’re back home, at school, etc.

 The last thing you want to happen is for your son or daughter to have a great, inspiring week of camp, then get home and then think, “Now what?”

-Share the Experience
+8. Share the Experience

 After-camp feedback is crucial as well.
 While it won’t necessarily make your recently completed camp experience better, the more we know, the more we can make camp even better next summer.
 You’ll be asked to complete an evaluation at camp, so please do use that time to pass along any praise, concern, or suggestions.

-If you have any additional tips or tricks that have worked well for you and your camper, please share them in the comments.
+If you have any additional tips or tricks that have worked well for you and your camper, please share!